The Chimayo Experience

 Michael spent several years developing the twin-oven concept, including several trips to Woodstone’s corporate kitchens to test the ovens, as well as numerous visits to oven-themed restaurants around the country, even staging at various restaurants to learn how to use the ovens and develop recipes.
 Most of our made-from-scratch menu is prepared in the stone hearth ovens.
 We do not use a grill, traditional saute or deep fat fryer methods as our main source of cooking.

 Michael Lutfy: Chef/Owner

+In 2001, a call from his sister to help out at the racetrack to cook for the owner of Andretti-Green Racing reignited his passion for cooking.
 From 2001 through the 2006 racing seasons, he was the Executive Chef for Andretti-Green Racing, the championship Indycar racing team owned by Michael Andretti.
 He traveled the racing circuit throughout the U.S., Canada and Mexico, responsible for budgeting, planning, organizing and preparing gourmet fare for 80 staff members and up to 300 sponsor guests.